 \paragraph{Conditional evaluations}

-A common use case in simulation is branching where the value of the second branch is zero, e.g., when modeling contact using inequality constraints.
-In this case the energy function is defined in combination with an activation condition:
+All the branches spawned by \texttt{branch} will generate results that will be assembled.
+However, a special case of branching that needs dedicated treatment is when the value of one branch is zero and therefore derivatives and assembly should be skipped, e.g., when modeling contact barrier potentials.
+In this case, \ch{the user} can define the energy function in combination with an activation condition:

-where $e_e^+$ is the energy of element $e$ and $c_e$ is its activation function.
-To handle such expressions efficiently, \framework also compiles the activation function and uses it to gather all active elements for the evaluation.
-In this way we can avoid the evaluation and assembly of zero energy terms and the corresponding derivatives.
+where $E_e^+$ is the energy of element $e$ and $c_e$ is the activation function.
+To handle such expressions efficiently, \framework compiles the activation function separately and uses it to gather only the active elements for the evaluation.
+In this way we can avoid the evaluation and assembly of zero energy contributions.

 \paragraph{Fixed value summations}